 This integrated multi-professional course will enable healthcare professionals to take on the role of an independent and/or supplementary prescriber.
 Pharmacists and nurses are taught together to facilitate multidisciplinary working.
 The GPhC and the NMC publish an indicative syllabus and learning outcomes which informs the curriculum.

-The professional body requires that the course provides 26 days teaching and learning and a minimum of 12 (7.5 h) days in practice spent with designated prescribing practitioner (DPP).
+The professional body requires that the course provides 26 days teaching and learning and a minimum of 12 (7.5 h) days in practice spent with a Designated Prescribing Practitioner (DPP).

 The seminars and physical assessment skills training have a different theme each week which is supported by online learning material to provide students with the underpinning knowledge base.